angelperezleon/who2f2b/README.md

 Thanks goes out to whois.cymru.com for providing a fantastic tool to whois IP for the entire network ranges!

+# Update 4th Aug 2021

+In the space of 48-hours running this script through cron once a night, these are the stats:

+Currently banned:	783 of which 330 are entire subnet bans!

 **Todo**
 - [] Add a country filter, so only ban subnet from list of countries you provide!
+- [] Figure out why f2b is banning 0.0.0.0 (not to be mistaken by 0.0.0.0/0 which will ban everything)
+-